What is family homelessness and why is it a critical issue?

 Family Promise’s national office provides programming and support for homeless and low-income families in 200+ communities across the country.
 We work multi-locally to identify leaders committed to combating family homelessness and create Affiliates who serve families.
 Once an Affiliate is established, we provide ongoing programmatic, strategic, and technological assistance.
 82% of our funding goes directly to programs to prevent homelessness, shelter families, and stabilize them long-term.
 We’ve received Charity Navigator’s highest rating of 4-stars for seven consecutive years, an honor only 6% of U.S. charities achieve.
 A donor’s support is a direct investment in families at risk of or experiencing homelessness.

 The largest percentage of funding comes from individual donors, who get to know Family Promise through volunteer efforts and fundraising events.
-Our donor base is committed to introducing new friends to Family Promise and are often engaged in events and campaigns to raise funds and awareness.
+Our donor base is committed to introducing new friends to Family Promise and is often engaged in events and campaigns to raise funds and awareness.
 Our corporate partners, in addition to providing major funding, rally employees to offer skills-based volunteering and programs that capitalize on their market expertise.
 Foundations also invest in Affiliate development and in programs such as Family Wellness and Homelessness Prevention.
 Congregations and civic organizations support Family Promise financially in addition to providing people-power.
 We receive government funding for local efforts, not at the national level.

 How can I volunteer?